Tag: 1970s

 • Kingdoms of the Radio: A Prisoner at the Palace (Pt.
 1) [ficção]

 A heavy drizzle spattered the Lincoln as it rolled through the damp San Francisco night.
 Karoline Rosenda was silent and still except for periodically twisting around in her seat to check on their charge.
-Be OK!
-Be OK!
-Echoed over and over in her thoughts like a fire alarm, but she wisely kept it to herself.
+A clarion call of Be OK!
+Be OK! clanged over and over in her brain like a fire alarm, but she wisely kept it to herself.

 Shane, of course, said nothing.
-Rosenda knew him to adopt the platitudinous “silent type” affect whenever things got tense, and she had to admit; this was bad.
+Rosenda knew him to adopt the platitudinous “silent type” affect whenever things got tense, and she had to admit, this was bad.
 Really fucking bad.
-If Z found out that she had let her star get dosed and subsequently lobotomized by their driver, both of them were going to be looking for jobs.
+If Z found out that she had let their star get dosed with dust and subsequently lobotomized by their driver, both of them were going to be looking for jobs.
 That’s if the dumb son-of-a-bitch lived through this.
-If he died on them, they were really fucked.
+If he died on them, they were truly fucked.

 “Wash going on?”
 A slurred voice from the backseat made Shane and Rosenda jump.
 “I can’t moove.”